 Yes, it’s possible to recover compensation for damages resulting from a work injury, even if you had a preexisting condition when you were hurt.
 Approximately two percent of all workers in Texas sustain work injuries or illnesses annually.
 Among employees in the warehousing, transportation, forestry, hunting, and agriculture sectors, the rate of work-related injury or disease is about 3.5%.

 If you’re injured on the job due to workplace negligence, your Texas employer has a duty to restore you, physically and financially, to the state you were in before your work injury.
 Unlike most other states, however, Texas does not require all employers to subscribe to the state workers’ compensation insurance program, which normally covers medical bills and lost wages of workers hurt on the job.
 Employees of Texas companies that voluntarily subscribe to state workers’ comp generally may not sue their employers over work injuries.
+Our Pasadena work injury lawyer explains more below.

 Employees of Non-Subscribers May Sue